rbetik12/Calculator-Kotlin/README.md

 **WIP**

-Calculator for an android(SDK 27-28)
+Calculator for android OS (SDK 27-28)

 **TO DO**:
 - ~~Make round algorithm~~